What We Believe About Baptism

 Because Jesus instructed us to be baptized, baptism is an act of obedience.
 While it is not necessary for salvation, it demonstrates submission to God.
 At West Cobb Church we baptize by immersion because we believe Scripture shows that Jesus modeled that for us as the way to publicly acknowledge our faith in Him.

-Our next Baptism Sunday is October 29th.
+Our next Baptism Sunday will be March 11.

 If you are ready to be baptized you can FILL OUT THE BAPTISM FORM HERE and someone will be in touch with you.